andygrunwald/things-with-buzzers-jeopardy/README.md

 ## Known Issues

-* You have to manually end the round when all clues are answered.
+* You have to end the round when all clues are answered manually.
 * Contestants are only shown their scores between rounds, at Daily Doubles, and before Final Jeopardy!
 Be a good game master and announce them in between.
 * There is no easy way to adjust a contestant's score if the host makes a mistake.
 When necessary, we just added some scoring notes in the field with the contestant's name.
 * There is no way to un-answer a clue or un-end a round.
 Once they're gone, they're gone, unless the entire game is reset.

 ### Only when using J!
 Archive

 * Media is proxied from J!
-Archive, so if a clue had pictures, they will be shown on the game board.
+Archive, so if a clue had pictures, they would be shown on the game board.
 However, media frequently comes up missing on J!
 Archive.
 The links are there, but they don't go to anything.

 ### Only when running offline